 Women rarely dictate sexual activity with a man.
 Even prostitutes provide what a male client asks for.
 Some women may initially explore a lover’s body to give pleasure.
 But over the longer term, women lack the motivation to be sexually proactive because they are not aroused.
 A woman naturally adopts a support role of accepting the pleasuring a man offers based on the arousal he enjoys from exploring her body.
 The easiest role for a woman is to cooperate with intercourse for just as long as a man takes to ejaculate.

 Men assume it is their role to provide a woman with the orgasm she cannot give herself.
 Yet this is fallacious thinking because orgasm occurs as a result of stimulating the tumescence caused by our own mental arousal.
-Men are proactive because they are sexually aroused.
-If a woman was aroused with a lover, she would be motivated to obtain her own stimulation.
+Men are proactive because they are aroused.
+If a woman was similarly aroused with a lover, she would be motivated to obtain her own stimulation.
 Women’s sexual passivity, which results from their lack of arousal, allows a man to assert his own sexual needs.
 Intercourse provides for male release and optimises reproduction but has nothing to do with achieving female orgasm.

 Men’s sex drive provides a much greater motivation (in the short term) for initiating intimate interaction with others.
 Men accept failed attempts as a natural aspect of being male.
 But if a man doesn’t want sex with a woman, it is difficult for her to persuade him.
 A woman learns that if a man doesn’t find her sexually attractive then there is little point in her approaching him.